 The most relevant part of the lens design is the topography of your cornea and your pupilar size.
 It tells the optician what “form factor” your cornea has and how the lenses could be theoretically optimized to match your eyes best.
 Those multi-unit devices are mostly exact same unit with a changed branding.
 These measurements should enhance your vision as well as it can get.

 To me, it never made a difference whatsoever to have the measurements built into my lenses or not.
 Just none.
 But theoretically, it could make a difference for you if you look just straight through the lenses in a special illumination around you.
 But with Shamir, in general, you can not get these measurements built-in.
-Which is not a loss to me if I did not make this clear enough until now.
+This is not a loss to me if I did not make this clear enough until now.

 So as you see I really liked the lens design but I had mixed feelings about the coating.
 This is something probably no one will notice except for a really small percentage of wearers of progressive glasses.
 But some will do if they notice a little bit more glare.

 In the last few years, I already had a lot of progressive lenses on my nose.
 And the design of the Shamir Autograph Intelligence just fits my needs.
 But I want to point out that this is of course just my personal opinion.